Christoph16478/iq/iq_java.md

 // It's important to note that the transient keyword only affects the serialization process.
 When an object is deserialized, the transien
 // attributes will be initialized with their default values (e.g., null for reference types, 0 for numeric types) unless you explicitly provide custom deserialization logic.

-// Keep in mind that the transient keyword should be used with caution and applied only to attributes that are not essential or should not be persisted during serialization.**
+// Keep in mind that the transient keyword should be used with caution and applied only to attributes that are not essential or should not be persisted during serialization?**
 ```

 ----